 21st Century Community Learning Centers

-Early Warning Implementation.
+Early Warning Implementation

+McKinney Vento Homeless Education Program

-The committees will review the results of the comprehensive needs assessment (CNA) and develop the activities outlined in the SDP to address the issues raised in the CNA.
-The new SDP will begin to be implemented in the fall of 2017.
-Services are provided during school year and summer sessions and the delivery models differ based on regional structures and needs.
+The committees reviewed the results of the comprehensive needs assessment (CNA) and developed the activities outlined in the SDP to address the issues raised in the CNA.
+A menu of services is provided during school year and summer sessions and the delivery models differ based on regional structures and needs.

 The MMEP uses a rigorous process to ensure that every eligible student is identified, recruited, and provided with comprehensive services ensuring success.
 Objectives are formally developed for service delivery for both the school year and summer sessions in each of the regions by using current and projected data and budget.
 Each regional leadership team has regularly scheduled meetings to discuss student count and enrollment data, as well as support efforts to meet the regional objectives.
-A new Student Services database was created in 2016 to provide MMEP staff with a more efficient and effective way of tracking how students are served.
+The MMEP continues to use the Student Services database was created in 2016 to provide MMEP staff with a more efficient and effective way of tracking how students are served.
 Each eligible child/youth has a file that tracks service needs, available services, and what services that individual student participated in during the school year and summer sessions.
 This process will continue with adjustments as needed.

 In order to achieve cohesiveness across the regions, a statewide curriculum for Pre-K, K-12, and OSY students began to be implemented in the 2012-2013 summer program year and has continued to present day.
 There are a variety of curricula selected based on the needs of the different types of student groups.
 Curricula will continue to be researched and will continue to evolve to ensure alignment with federal and state standards.

-Preschoolers attending summer site-based programs are also given a pre and post-assessment that is recorded in a standardized rubric.
+Preschoolers attending summer site-based programs are also given a pre- and post-assessment that is recorded in a standardized rubric.
 This rubric was developed by selected MMEP educators based on kindergarten readiness standards in mathematics and language arts.
 This assessment data is gathered on a regional and state level and is used in the annual evaluation report and comprehensive needs assessment.

-The math curriculum, Math Matters, utilized for both the on-site and home-based summer programs for all K-8 students, has a pre and post-assessment that is given to the students at the start and end of the program.
+The math curriculum, Math Matters, utilized for both the on-site and home-based summer programs for all K-8 students, has a pre- and post-assessment that is given to the students at the start and end of the program.
 The curriculum and assessments are available in English and Spanish, therefore allowing the program to remove the language barrier and focus on a student’s math skills.
 This assessment data is gathered on a regional and state level and is used in the annual evaluation report and comprehensive needs assessment.

 The OSY curriculum will be used throughout the program year and as there are unit tests integrated into the curriculum, they will be used for future assessment and evaluation reports.
 Further, this curriculum has short lessons that have pre and post-tests as part of the lesson plan.
 There is also a placement test used to ensure appropriate instruction and programmatic planning.